Young children are naturally open-minded, so here are a few ideas to help them stay that way

 4. …but help them understand when it’s not appropriate to ask

 Everyone’s had an awkward moment on a bus when their child has pointed at someone in a not-so-subtle fashion, but as they get older you can show them they don’t always have to say everything they think there and then.
 Don’t get cross, they’re just curious – but do try to judge the situation to see how the person at the centre of your child’s attention is feeling.
-Some people might welcome the opportunity to talk about their lifestyle or disability, whereas others might feel very uncomfortable.
+Some people might welcome the opportunity to talk about their lifestyle or condition, whereas others might feel very uncomfortable.
 As the grown up it’s up to you to judge the situation for your child and if it’s all getting a bit awkward, try distracting them.
 You can always go back to the topic later on when you’re alone and talk to them about what they saw – that way you can answer any questions they might have.

 5. Let them explore!